 Story by Reddit User TheAngryGoat

 Terrifying stuff right?
-If you’ve been left shaking with fear like me, then let’s do the online equivalent of leaving the lights on and look at some trips that won’t leave you stranded without your wallet in the City of Love or chasing after a stray hostel in Peru.
+If you’ve been left shaking with fear like me, then let’s do the online equivalent of leaving the lights on and look at some tours that won’t leave you stranded without your wallet in the City of Love or chasing after a stray hostel in Peru.

 Do you have a killer travel horror story you want to share?
 Let us know in the comments!